openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 .# Abstract

-This specification defines an API and corresponding OAuth 2.0-based authorization mechanisms for issuance of verifiable credentials.
-This specification can be combined with OpenID Connect to obtain identity assertions along with verifiable credentials.
+This specification defines an API and corresponding OAuth 2.0-based authorization mechanisms for the issuance of verifiable credentials.

 {mainmatter}

 # Introduction

-This specification defines an API designated as Credential Endpoint and corresponding OAuth 2.0-based authorization mechanisms for issuance of verifiable credentials, e.g., in the form of W3C Verifiable Credentials.
-This allows existing OAuth 2.0 deployments and OpenID Connect OPs to extend their service and become credential issuers.
-It also allows new applications built using Verifiable Credentials to utilize OAuth 2.0 and OpenID Connect as integration and interoperability layer.
+This specification defines an API designated as Credential Endpoint and corresponding OAuth 2.0-based authorization mechanisms (see [@!RFC6749]) for the issuance of verifiable credentials, supporting W3C formats as well as other credential formats.
+This allows existing OAuth 2.0 deployments and OpenID Connect OPs (see [@OpenID.Core]) to extend their service and become credential issuers.
+It also allows new applications built using Verifiable Credentials to utilize OAuth 2.0 as integration and interoperability layer.

-OpenID Connect would be an obvious choice for this use case since it already allows Relying Parties to request identity assertions.
-However, early implementation experience suggests adoption is made easier if the base protocol only focuses on the credential issuance, without mandating certain [@OpenID.Core] features, such as asserting a stable `sub` values.
-Thus the working group decided to use OAuth 2.0 as a base protocol.
-Deployments can nevertheless provide a combined implementation of OpenID Connect and the Credential Endpoint since OpenID Connect is built on top of OAuth 2.0.

-Verifiable Credentials are very similar to identity assertions in that they allow an Issuer to assert End-User claims.
-However, in contrast to the identity assertions, a verifiable credential follows a pre-defined schema (the credential type) and is bound to key material allowing the End-User to prove the legitimate possession of the credential.
-This allows direct presentation of the credential from the End-User to the RP, without involvement of the credential issuer.
+Verifiable Credentials are very similar to identity assertions, like ID Tokens in OpenID Connect, in that they allow an Issuer to assert End-User claims.
+However, in contrast to the identity assertions, a verifiable credential follows a pre-defined schema (the credential type) and is typically bound to key material allowing the End-User to prove the legitimate possession of the credential.
+This allows secure direct presentation of the credential from the End-User to the RP, without involvement of the credential issuer.
 This specification caters for those differences.

 # Terminology